HB 002 - Backbone curve of a clamped-clamped beam

 In the Model

-section, create boxes to form the beam geometry:
+section, build boxes to make the beam geometry:

 ---|---|---|---|---|